Hotfix Dynamic Hot Repair

 {

-// Fix by function name, if there are multiple functions with the same name, all will be fixed
+// By function name; if there are multiple functions with the same name, all will be fixed

 name = "Foo1",